kevgo/text-runner/textrun-shell/README.md

 ### command attribute

 You can provide the command to run via an HTML attribute.
-As an example, you can run the previous script with other input:
+As an example, if you run the previous script with this other input:

 <a type="shell/command-with-input" command="node greeter.js">